A-kly/School-Vault/SOC 225/Correlating Crime.md

 - The more ice cream that is consumed, the more crime there is.
 Thus, ice cream eating leads to crime.
 	- Both increased ice cream eating and increased crime rates can be explained by warmer weather.
 	- Canada day and crime
-# What is a correlation?
+# What is a Correlation?
 - An association
 - A relationship between two (or more) variables
 	- Positive
 	- Negative
 - One THING is related to another THING

-## Knowing that poverty and crime are correlated, which of these can we conclude?
+## Knowing that Poverty and Crime Are Correlated, Which of These Can We Conclude?
 - A. Crime is one of several causes of poverty.
 - B. Poverty is the main cause of crime.
 - C. Crime alone causes poverty.
 - D. Poverty alone causes crime.
 - **E. None of the above**
-# What are the STRONGEST CORRELATES?
+# What Are the STRONGEST CORRELATES?
 - **Age and Sex**
 	- sex then age
 - UNIVERSALLY, YOUNG MALES COMMIT MORE CRIME THAN OLDER PEOPLE.
 - “Young man’s game”
-# Write down a memory or experience you had as a youth when an adult treated you differently/poorly
+# Write down a Memory or Experience You Had as a Youth when an Adult Treated You differently/poorly
 - When I was in 7th grade, I misunderstood the directions for an English assignment and asked the teacher if the way that i had done it was acceptable.
 She ridiculed me in front of the class and had everyone who did the assignment "correctly" to raise their hand, and then asked people to raise their hand if they did it my way.
-# How does the public perceive youth crime?
+# How Does the Public Perceive Youth Crime?
 - focus on young as offenders
 	- Victims of youth crime are move likely to be peers, not adults
 	- youth = 10% of Canadian pop, but 20% of victims